XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 {{ include_code("_code-samples/build-a-wallet/js/src/transaction-history/transaction-history.js", language="js") }}

 1. Copy the contents of the [transaction-history.html](_code-samples/build-a-wallet/js/src/transaction-history/transaction-history.html) file to your transaction-history.html file.
+In this file we are defining a table  which displays the mentioned fields mentioned above.

 You can use this code as a starting point for displaying your account's transaction history.
 If you want an additional challenge, try expanding it to support different transaction types (e.g. [TrustSet](https://xrpl.org/trustset.html)).
 If you want inspiration for how to handle this, you can check out the [XRP Ledger Explorer](https://livenet.xrpl.org/) to see how the transaction details are displayed.